 Dr. Michael A. Jenike, M.D. is a professor of psychiatry at Harvard Medical School and is the founder and medical director of the Massachusetts General Hospital Obsessive Compulsive Disorder Institute at McLean Hospital.
 He is also the founder of the Obsessive Compulsive Disorder Clinic and Research Program at Massachusetts General Hospital in Boston.
 He has been the chairman of the Scientific Advisory Board and a member of the board of directors of the International OCD Foundation for the past fifteen years.

 In Aug.
 2009, Dr. Jenike was awarded the Patricia Perkins Lifetime achievement Award from the International OCD Foundation for his decades of contributions to the OCD community.
-Dr. Jenike currently lives with his fiancée, Carla, outside of Boston, Massachusetts.
+Dr. Jenike currently lives outside of Boston, Massachusetts.
 His three adult children,

 Lisa, Eric, and Sara, live nearby.

 Dr. Shana Doronn is a Licensed Clinical Social Worker in Illinois and California.
 She received her Master's Degree from the University of Southern California in 1989 and earned her doctorate from the University of San Francisco in 2002.
 She has practiced in the field of mental health since 1989.

 Prior to establishing a successful private practice, Dr. Shana worked as a psychologist at the UCLA Obsessive Compulsive Disorder Intensive Treatment program for over 5 years.
 She trained under world renowned treatment providers; Gerald Tarlow, PhD, Karron Maidment, LMFT, and Jamie Feusner, MD.

 She worked for 10 years at UCLA in the trauma center and notably the Center for AIDS Research and Education.
 Services provided included crisis intervention and short term counseling for people diagnosed with HIV/AIDS.